• Skip to primary navigation

 • Top your grilled steak – this flavor powerhouse was made for red meat.
 Create your own fancy steakhouse at home and create some beef chimichurri!
 This is truly one of the best steak sauce recipes ever.
 I love this with smoked flank steak.

-• Add to roasted or grilled meat, poultry or fish – A little bit goes a long way, but I don’t stop at just a little bit… try this with smoked leg of lamb for a truly magical culinary experience.
+• Add to roasted or grilled meat, poultry or fish – a little bit goes a long way, but I don’t stop at just a little bit… try this with smoked leg of lamb for a truly magical culinary experience.

 • Serve on top of eggs – top an omelet, scramble, poached eggs, quiche or frittata